obonaventure/cnp3/book/network/network.rst

  - 3 : Time Exceeded.
 This error message can be sent either by a router or by a host.
 A router would set `code` to `0` to report the reception of a packet with its `Hop Limit` set to `0`.
 A host would set `code` to `1` to report that it was unable to reassemble IPv6 fragments received.
  - 4 : Parameter Problem.
 This ICMPv6 messages is used to report either the reception of an IPv6 packet with an erroneous header field (type `0`) or an unknown `Next Header` or IP option (types `1` and `2`).
 In this case, the message body contains the erroneous IPv6 packet and the first 32 bits word of the message body is a pointer to the error.

+.. index:: ping6

-Two types of informational ICMPv6 messages are in :rfc:`4443` : `echo request` and `echo reply` that are used to test the reachability of a destination by using :manpage:`ping6(8)`.
+Two types of informational ICMPv6 messages are defined in :rfc:`4443` : `echo request` and `echo reply` that are used to test the reachability of a destination by using :manpage:`ping6(8)`.

+.. index:: traceroute6

 ICMPv6 also allows to discover the path between a source and a destination by using :manpage:`traceroute6(8)`.
 The output below shows a traceroute between a host at UCLouvain and one of the main IETF servers.
 Note that compared to the IPv4 path that was described earlier, this path is completely different ::